 My personal naivete notwithstanding, I was nonetheless shocked and surprised when I published the link to ‘The Last Post’ on a number of Facebook groups known for their dedication to all things Grenfell and one of these groups saw fit to break with the others by deleting the GAG link.
 It was the admin at Westway23 who deleted the link with the following explanatory note:

-The admin of the Westway23 Facebook group was, at that time, Emzee Haywood, who happens also, I believe, to be the wife of Niles Hailstones, the Chair of Westway23.
-Niles also happens to be a close friend of Ed Daffarn, my former partner in the Grenfell Action Group and the person I had criticised in the Westway blog that Haywood found so objectionable that she decided that it warranted deletion.
-I will make no further comment here on the possibility that personal vested interests may, or may not, have influenced Haywood’s decision.
-Instead I invite my readers to form their own opinions as to what may, or may not, have improperly influenced her decision.
+The administrator of the Westway23 Facebook group was, at that time, Emzee Haywood, who happens also, I believe, to be the ‘significant other’ of Niles Hailstones, the Chair of Westway23.
+Niles also happens to be a close friend of Ed Daffarn, my former partner in the Grenfell Action Group and the person I had criticised in the blog that the Westway23 admin found so objectionable that it warranted deletion.
+I will make no further comment here on the possibility that personal vested interests may, or may not, have influenced the decision to censor me in this way.
+Instead I invite my readers to form their own opinions as to what may, or may not, have improperly influenced the decision.

-At that point I knew nothing of Haywood and the sum total of what I now know of her, through my subsequent research, is contained in this blog post – with one exception – when I saw that she had deleted the link to my blog I did a search to see if I could find her personal FB page.
+When I saw that the link to my blog had been deleted and Emzee Haywood’s name had appeared on the same page identifying her as the admin.
+I did a quick search to see if I could find her personal FB page.
 It wasn’t hard to find and prominent near the top of the page was the following graphic:

-I would suggest that there is a glaring contradiction between Haywood’s glorification of the ideals described in the Faulkner quote and her exercise of power, in effect her abuse of the power vested in her by Westway23.
+I would suggest that there is a glaring contradiction between Haywood’s glorification of the ideals described in the Faulkner quote and the Westway23 policy of censoring unfavoured material, in my view an abuse of power by Westway23.
 George Orwell had a name for this.
 He called it ‘double-think’.
-In this context I would suggest a simpler name that describes the same internal contradiction between the ideal she espouses and the power she wields.
+In this context I would suggest a simpler name that describes the same internal contradiction between the ideal Emzee espoused and the censorship power wielded by Westway23.
 That name is ‘hypocrisy’.

-In her explanatory note Haywood described the facility I had previously enjoyed of posting my content without awaiting moderation as a ‘privilege’.
-I was granted this so-called privilege because I had complained that my content had typically languishd for weeks awaiting moderation before it was eventually published.
+In the explanatory note from Westway23 Emzee described the facility I had previously enjoyed of posting my content without awaiting moderation as a ‘privilege’.
+I was granted this so-called ‘privilege’ because I had complained that my content had typically languishd for weeks awaiting moderation before it was eventually published.
 Following my complaint I received no notification from Westway23 that this so-called ‘privilege’ of unmoderated posting had been bestowed upon me.
 I simply observed that when I submitted a new post it appeared immediately (as it should).
-Furthermore I would seriously question the whole moderation system employed by Westway23 with its endless delays by feckless moderators who couldn’t be bothered to do the jobs they had volunteered to do.
+Furthermore I would seriously question the whole moderation system employed by Westway23 with its endless delays by feckless moderators who can’t be bothered to do the jobs they have volunteered to do, or perhaps deliberately hold them back so they can be carefully scrutinized for any content that fails to pass the ‘smell test’.

 I never posted again on Westway23.
 To my mind freedom of speech is a right all should enjoy and not a ‘privilege’ that must be earned or can be bestowed by fiat.